xlfdyzcs/flutter_linux_webview/README.md

 flutter_linux_webview is licensed under the 3-Clause BSD License, see [LICENSE](./LICENSE).

 Portions of flutter_linux_webview include third-party software, each of which is licensed under its respective license.
-See [ThirdPartyNotices.txt](./ThirdPartyNotices.txt) for details.
+See [third_party_base/README.md](./third_party_base/README.md) for more information.